-The PaleoMarine is a guy named E.J. who is a former active duty Marine, current National Guard Staff Sergeant, dad to two grown and beautiful kids, and husband to the ever-patient and amazing Sherry.
-E.J. currently works as a technical analyst and technical writer.
-When not preaching the evils of sugar and the benefits of eating right, E.J. enjoys flying radio controlled aircraft, playing bass guitar in his daughter’s band, and target shooting.
+The PaleoMarine is a guy named E.J. who is a former active duty Marine, current National Guard Staff Sergeant, dad to two grown and smart kids, and husband to the ever-patient and amazing Sherry.
+E.J. currently works as a technical analyst at a non-profit organization.
+When not preaching the evils of sugar and the benefits of eating right, E.J. enjoys flying radio controlled aircraft, travelling, and target shooting.

 E.J. became inspired to start this blog to help the many people who have messaged or emailed him for help, motivation, or answers.
 He doesn’t claim to be an expert; he is just a person who has walked miles and miles wearing the shoes of a fat man who finally got fed up with being fat and did something about it.
 This is his journey, his path, and the lessons he has learned along the way.